We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 Businesses that lease or rent capital assets, common in sectors like construction and agriculture, and prevalent among SMEs lacking the financial capacity to purchase assets outright, are currently excluded from full expensing.
 This exclusion inhibits vital investment and creates an uneven playing field.

-In the 2024 Spring Budget, the government committed to extending full expensing to leased and rented assets when fiscal constraints permit and is consulting on the specifics of this extension.
+Following the delivery of permanent full expensing, the CBI’s headline recommendation for the 2023 Autumn Statement, the CBI began advocating for extending the policy to leased and rented assets.
+In the 2024 Spring Budget, the government committed to extending full expensing to leased and rented assets when fiscal constraints permit.
+This position was confirmed by the new government at the 2024 Autumn Budget.
 This move will enable these businesses to benefit from lower costs and to increase investment, thereby stimulating commercial activity.

 What we’ll do next